 Travel Guide to the Fushimi Inari Shrine

 Visitors can also donate the torii gates, which can be found in smaller shrines along the hiking trails.
-There are a couple of restaurants also along the trail and they offer mainly locally themed food such as Kitsune Udon (Fox Udon), and Inari Sushi, both featuring aburaage toppings, considered to be fox favorite food.
+There are a couple of restaurants along the trail.
+They offer mainly locally themed food such as Kitsune Udon (Fox Udon) and Inari Sushi, featuring aburaage toppings, considered fox favorite food.

 A normal hike up the summit of Mount Inari and back can take up to three hours, but visitors are allowed to continue walking as far as they want before turning back.

-After around 30 to 40 minutes of hiking up the hill, the density of the gate will gradually decrease up to Yotsutsuji intersection.
+After around 30 to 40 minutes of hiking up the hill, the gate’s density will gradually decrease up to the Yotsutsuji intersection.
 From here, hikers can enjoy nice views of Kyoto.
-It is this point that the trail splits into a circular path leading up the hill.
+It is at this point that the trail splits into a circular path leading up the hill.
 This is usually the turning point for many hikers.